Post job

 An attending, ambulatory care is responsible for providing patient care, supporting ongoing treatment of health issues, and managing recovery through coordinating with attending physicians or other medical professionals.
 They evaluate medical records, including history and consultation purposes, develop a necessary care plan, keep an accurate medical chart, and schedule laboratory tests and follow-up as needed.
 An attending, ambulatory care must have extensive knowledge of the medical principles and disciplines to monitor the patients' condition and observe medical measures.

-As far as similarities go, this is where it ends because a caregiver assistant responsibility requires skills such as "compassion," "home health," "appointment reminders," and "run errands."
+While similarities exist, there are also some differences between caregivers assistant and attending, ambulatory care.
+For instance, caregiver assistant responsibilities require skills such as "compassion," "home health," "appointment reminders," and "run errands."
 Whereas a attending, ambulatory care is skilled in "quality care," "good judgment," "rehabilitation," and "cleanliness."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A companion is responsible for assisting sick and recovered patients, as well as the elderly.
 Companions perform housekeeping duties, ensuring that a facility is well-maintained and safe for the use of the patients.
 They also monitor the patients' medication, prepare their meals based on a medical professional's prescription, support them on their daily activities, respond to the patients' needs and special requests as allowed, and report any developments to their family or guardians.
 A companion must be compassionate enough to extend physical and emotional support, depending on the client's condition.

-But both careers also use different skills, according to real caregiver assistant resumes.
-While caregiver assistant responsibilities can utilize skills like "compassion," "pet," "administer medications," and "appointment reminders," some companions use skills like "patient safety," "meal planning," "dr," and "medication administration."
+Each career also uses different skills, according to real caregiver assistant resumes.
+While caregiver assistant responsibilities can utilize skills like "compassion," "pet," "administer medications," and "appointment reminders," companions use skills like "patient safety," "meal planning," "dr," and "medication administration."

 Home health aides provide care and assistance to patients who have chronic illnesses, injuries, disabilities, or age-related challenges inside the patient's home.
 They monitor the patient's condition and help them in any activity they may need assistance in.
 They provide support to both the patient and the family to manage the patient's condition.
 Home health aides care for the patient by providing personal services like bathing and basic grooming, designing nutritional plans, cooking and preparing meals, running errands, maintaining the cleanliness of the home, managing medication intake, and ensuring the home is safe and secure for the patient.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a caregiver assistant is likely to be skilled in "compassion," "customer service," "direct care," and "pet," while a typical home health aid is skilled in "hha," "in-home care," "good judgment," and "laundry services."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a caregiver assistant is likely to be skilled in "compassion," "customer service," "direct care," and "pet," while a typical home health aid is skilled in "hha," "in-home care," "good judgment," and "laundry services."

 A sitter is responsible for assisting medical needs under the supervision of an attending physician, registered nurses, and other health professionals.
 Sitters monitor the patients' daily activities and perform medical duties such as taking the patient's temperature, administering medications, monitoring food intake, helping with bathing needs, and responding to the patients' inquiries, concerns, and requests.
 They also keep track of medical charts to report the patients' health condition and progress to the senior staff.